-MFP housing specialist positions were created and staffed at the Department in order to work with applicants, their supporters, case managers, housing authorities, and landlords.
-These housing specialists work closely with housing staff at The Coordinating Center, the case management providers for the Living at Home waiver.
+MFP housing specialist positions were created in 2010 and staffed at the Department in order to work with applicants, their supporters, case managers, housing authorities, and landlords.
+These housing specialists worked closely with housing staff at The Coordinating Center.
+In 2010, The Coordinating Center was the case management provider for the former Living at Home waiver.
 In February of 2011, Maryland was awarded 112 category II vouchers for non-elderly disabled individuals transitioning from institutions.
 The Coordinating Center took the lead role in assisting eligible MFP applicants in accessing these vouchers.
 As of this writing, all vouchers have been awarded.

 MFP also supported the development of the statewide network of MAP sites.
-To improve the processes by which individuals learn about and access long-term care services, MFP assists the statewide network of MAP sites in two ways.
+To improve the processes by which individuals learn about and access long term care services, MFP assists the statewide network of MAP sites in two ways.
 First, an ADRC liaison contract was awarded in 2011 and the contractor assessed existing and developing MAP sites for their capacity to integrate MFP services within the MAP structure, and identified existing structural, staffing, and funding barriers.
 The liaison developed action plans for MAP sites to facilitate the incorporation of MFP services and overcome identified barriers and developed a State-level action plan to guide policy decisions.
 Technical assistance to developing MAP sites was provided in order to implement the action plans.
 The second way MFP supports MAP is by providing funding support to individual sites to help them modify their models to accommodate MFP service provision.
 Funding to individual sites also supports MAP staff and co-location of disability partners.

-In addition to the ADRC Liaison, MFP will support the evaluation of the MAP-based Community Living Program and the parallel DHMH hospital diversion program.
+In addition to the ADRC Liaison, MFP supports the evaluation of the MAP-based Community Living Program and the parallel DHMH hospital diversion program.
 These pilot models need to be evaluated for best practices and standardized so that they can be expanded.
-This evaluation has not previously been funded as MDoA grants only support their programs, thereby excluding the DHMH grant programs.
+This evaluation has not previously been funded because MDoA grants only support their programs, thereby excluding the DHMH grant programs.
 After an evaluation of current diversion efforts and national models, Maryland will work to implement a statewide nursing home diversion program.

 New Services.
 The MFP demonstration added services to several of the existing waivers to enhance the service package available to individuals who use these programs.
-In the first phase of MFP, environmental assessments, nutritionist/dietician services, and home delivered meals were added to the LAH waiver and transition services were added to the WOA.
+In the first phase of MFP, environmental assessments, nutritionist/dietician services, and home delivered meals were added to the Living At Home (LAH) waiver and transition services were added to the Waiver for Older Adults (WOA).
 An MFP demonstration service was created to provide enhanced transition services to nursing facility (NF) residents interested in transitioning to the community through one of the participating home and community based services waiver.
 Peer mentoring was created as an MFP demonstration service and will continue to be a demonstration service during the extension (See B.5.4).

-The clubhouse model of services will also be added to the TBI waiver as an alternative to day habilitation or as a modification to the day habilitation service.
-This service, which was identified by stakeholders as an area of need, will be available to all TBI waiver participants and will continue past the MFP demonstration.
+The clubhouse model of services was added to the BI waiver as an alternative to day habilitation, or as a modification to the day habilitation service.
+This service, which was identified by stakeholders as an area of need, will be available to all BI waiver participants and will continue past the MFP demonstration.